Jon Lancaster: Early life and karting

 Lancaster was born on 10 December 1988 in Leeds, Yorkshire.
-He used to watch Formula One since he was three years old and always liked seeing cars.
-After getting his full karting licence, Lancaster was initially competing at Wombwell Kart Circuit in Barnsley, where he won in his sixth ever race in the Cadet class.
+He used to watch Formula One from the age of three and always liked the cars.
+After getting his full karting licence, Lancaster initially competed at Wombwell Kart Circuit in Barnsley, where he won in his sixth ever race in the Cadet class.
 The first competitive kart he owned was a basic 100 British pounds kit with engines supplied by Jenson Button’s father, John.
-Lancaster's father was a former racing mechanic and wanted his son to balance karting with studying at Horsforth School.
+Lancaster's father was a former racing mechanic and wanted his son to go karting but also attend Horsforth School.
 Some years later, he was approached by Paul Lemmens, a talent scout.
 After having a talk with Lemmens, the talent manager Harald Huysman went to England to see Lancaster and was impressed, saying that he had "everything to be the best in the world".
-In 2006, as a 16-year-old, Lancaster was mainly appearing in the Formula A karting category with the Italian team Birel, finishing second in the World Championship and third in the European Championship.
+In 2006, as a 16-year-old, Lancaster mainly appeared in the Formula A karting category with Italian team Birel, finishing second in the World Championship and third in the European Championship.